Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

 	- Only senior coaches have access to these web-based reporting and admin tools.
  	- These features are optimized for desktop use.
   - Site creates a Searchable list of all saved Lessons
-  - A Lesson Byuilder process, to enter new lessons
+  - A Lesson Builder process, to enter new lessons
   - A users administration function
   - A reporting function